-After all, there’s bread and then there’s bread.
+After all, you can make bread in many different ways.
 And you can make bread out of almost any kind of dough, which means it may or may not contain eggs.

 Is there egg in bread ?

-Traditionally, no, most breads do not contain eggs, milk, or any other animal products.
-However, there are certain breads that do contain eggs, and we’re not talking about those beloved egg and cheese croissants you get at the corner bakery!
+Traditionally, no, most bread does not contain eggs, milk, or any other animal products.
+However, there is certain bread that does contain eggs, and we’re not talking about those beloved egg and cheese croissants you get at the corner bakery!

-You may find some breads that do not contain eggs, but have an eggwash on the top to give them a shiny, golden color.
+You may find some bread that does not contain eggs, but has an egg wash on the top to give them a shiny, golden color.

-Bread rises due to the yeast content, and the gluten provides the chewy consistency.
-So, why is it that some breads have eggs and some don’t?
+Bread rises due to the yeast content, and gluten provides a chewy consistency.
+So, why is it that some bread has eggs and some don’t?
 For this we have to look at bread’s backstory, to really understand it.

 History of bread

 For the most part, bread is not made with eggs.
-Bread was one of the first nutrient-rich, filling foods to be enjoyed by humans!
+The bread was one of the first nutrient-rich, filling foods to be enjoyed by humans!
 It came about during ancient times, rising in the ranks in the civilization of the Fertile Crescent, bread pun sort of intended there!

 The Fertile Crescent is in fact named because of its crescent-like shape!
 It spanned from North Africa from the Nile River, and reached into the Arabian Peninsula through the Euphrates and Tigris rivers.

-However, despite bread’s linkage to the Fertile Crescent civilization, remnants of bread and bread making tools have been found by archaeologists all over the world, including rice-based breads discovered in parts of Asia!
+However, despite bread’s linkage to the Fertile Crescent civilization, remnants of bread and bread-making tools have been found by archaeologists all over the world, including rice-based bread discovered in parts of Asia!